 Sister Mary O’Brien was the founding Principal at Good Shepherd, Kelmscott.
-She was followed by Sister Helen Murphy, Mr Kim Baker, Mr Tim Emery, Mr Red Berson, Mr Peter Panizza, Mrs Gabrielle Doyle, Mr David Tunchon and our current Principal Mr Andrew Colley.
+She was followed by Sister Helen Murphy, Mr Kim Baker, Mr Tim Emery, Mr Red Berson, Mr Peter Panizza, Mrs Gabrielle Doyle, Mr David Tunchon, Mr Andrew Colley and our current Principal Mr Paul Hansen.
 A number of buildings in the school have been given names of great significance to the history of the school.

 The Early Childhood Centre is called the Loreto Centre after the Loreto Order who established the school.
 The original building in our school, which currently houses the children in Years 3-6, music room, Science room, Italian Room and hall is called Ward House after Mary Ward, the founder of the Loreto Order.
 Year 1 and 2 rooms are housed in the building called Salesian House, after the Salesian Order of priests from the Kelmscott Parish who were here when the building was established.
 Xavier House is named in recognition of the influence of the community at St Francis Xavier, Armadale at the time when the school was established.
 The Library is called the Don Bosco Centre after the founder of the Salesian Order of Priests.